cbrush241/Course-DataStructures_Algorithms/README.md

 This is my coursework for a Data Structures and Algorithms course offered by UC San Diego.
 I am completing this course on Coursera's open source learning platform.

-I will be uploading my code for all assignments into this repository.
-I am completing them all with Python.
+This repository is divided into branches for each course module, and the source code for each assignment will be uploaded accordingly.
+All code will be written in Python.